Undergraduate and graduate practicum experiences are available on a short or long-term basis.

 - Gain observation skills associated with classroom strategies and quality such as the Environmental Rating Scales (ECERS & ITERS), Teaching Pyramid Observation Tools (TPOT), and Classroom Assessment Scoring System (CLASS)

-- Join an intervention team that conducts home visits for young children (birth through age 3) with a wide range of disabilities
+- An intervention team that conducts home visits for young children (birth through age 3) with a wide range of disabilities

 - Gain experience in coaching parents and teachers regarding chidlrens' development and interactions

-- Gain experience working on an interdisciplinary team to complete Individualized Family Service Plans (IFSP) and Individualized Education Plans (IEP)
+- Gain experience working on an interdisciplinary team to complete Individualized Education Plans (IEP)

 - Contribute to an evaluation of the development of young children with an intensive care unit experience